robbiew/goldmine/index.md

 gOLD mINE has the awesome [Synchronet](http://wiki.synchro.net/) v3.20, running on Ubuntu 24.04 x64, under the hood.
 It's located on port ``2513`` at ``143.198.58.173`` (or ``goldminedoors.com``).

+There are currently 132 door games online.

+## WHAT'S A 'DOOR SERVER'?

 gOLD mINE is not a BBS (despite the URL).
 There are no message boards or file download areas, and you can't "login" to it like a traditional BBS via Telnet or SSH.
 It does one thing, and one thing only: launch games remotely for users from other BBSs using RLOGIN.

-## WHAT'S A 'DOOR SERVER'?

 If you run an old-school style, terminal-based BBS (probably using new-school BBS software like [Mystic](http://www.mysticbbs.com/), [Synchronet](http://wiki.synchro.net/), [Talisman](talismanbbs.com), [WWIV](http://wwivbbs.org) or [ENiGMA½](https://enigma-bbs.github.io/)) you know that setting up door game programs *can* be time consuming and sometimes, a headache.

 In their heydey of the 1980's and early 90s, these door games where designed to run under DOS (or later, Windows 32-bit) and they could be finicky.
 Hunting down registration keys or cracks can now be daunting (many doors are abandonware these days, with original authors having sadly passed).
 So, a Door Server takes work out of a setup and lets you add LOTS of these games from a central service, almost immediately, running them over an RLOGIN connection that's practically seamless for your users.
 The other benefit is a potentially larger player base, aggregating them in a centralized manner with other BBSs.

 ## JOIN GOLD MINE

 gOLD mINE does not require you to apply for membership.
 Just follow the directions below.
-Contact ``j0hnny a1pha`` on Space Junk!
-BBS (spacejunkbbs.com:2323), on [fsxNet](https://fsxnet.nz/) or Discord (alpha_64) for more details or to ask a question.

-Heck, you could even connect directly using RLOGIN and [Syncterm](https://sourceforge.net/projects/syncterm/)!

 ## SETUP ON YOUR BBS

 Ready to go?
 Setup an outbound RLOGIN connection from a menu item on your BBS to ``143.198.58.173``, or ``goldminedoors.com`` port ``2513``, using the settings below.
+Heck, you could even connect directly using RLOGIN and [Syncterm](https://sourceforge.net/projects/syncterm/)!

 ## CREATE A BBS TAG